 Anet’s Recommendation: Skip the Line

 They say that to reach expertise, a person needs 10,000 hours of practice.
-But that would mean, that we need to dedicate our precious hours to just one thing.
-And I, and I believe also many other people, find it difficult to find just that one passion.
-Because, what if something changes and along the way we discover that that passion was not really our passion.
-I mean, we have only one life and I want to experience it all… don’t you?
+But that would mean we must dedicate our precious hours to just one thing.
+And I, and I also believe many other people, find it difficult to find just that one passion.
+Because what if something changes, and along the way, we discover that that passion was not our passion?
+We have only one life, and I want to experience it all… don’t you?

 Florentina’s Recommendation: The Comfort Book

 “Reflections on hope, survival and the messy miracle of being alive” – The Comfort Book by Matt Haig is a collection of short lessons learned in hard times and suggestions for making the bad days better.
 Drawing on maxims, memoirs, and the inspirational lives of others, these meditations celebrate the ever-changing wonder of life.

 Kaya’s Recommendation: The Culture Map

 Marko’s Recommendation: Greenlights

 Greenlights is a beautiful journey through Matthew McConaughey’s life.
 It’s an unconventional memoir filled with raucous stories, outlaw wisdom, and lessons learned the hard way about living with greater satisfaction.